The Road to Innovation: Developing Minority Leaders through Mentoring

 Effective minority mentorship does not greatly differ from other mentorships if individual differences are addressed up front; the first step, therefore, is the most important.
 However, when minority mentorships are effective, it can lead to greater innovation.
 Taking the time to do minority mentorship right will lead to greater chances of success.

 About the Author

-Amber Kea-Edwards is a research intern at LeAD Labs and a Ph.D. student in Positive Organizational Psychology at Claremont Graduate University.
+Amber Kea-Edwards is a research associate at LeAD Labs and a Ph.D.
+Candidate in Positive Organizational Psychology at Claremont Graduate University.
 She specializes in leader development with interest in increasing communication between researchers and practitioners.

 Dunham-Taylor, J., Lynn, C. W., Moore, P., McDaniel, S., & Walker, J. K. (2008).
 What goes around comes around: Improving faculty retention through more effective mentoring.
 Journal of Professional Nursing, 24(6), 337-346.

 Ensher, E. A., & Murphy, S. E. (1997).
 Effects of race, gender, perceived similarity, and contact on mentor relationships.
 Journal of Vocational Behavior, 50(3), 460-481.